Top 5 Cyber Security Skills Needed in 2018

 Key Growth Factors

-Security will remain a top concern for IT executives and hiring managers as the frequency, scope, and complexity of cyber attacks continues to escalate.
-Year after year, IT executives report actively seeking professionals with information security skills, but finding it difficult to locate good talent.
-This indicates an incredible opportunity for technology professionals to advance their cyber security skills and certifications.
+Security will remain a top concern for IT executives and hiring managers as the frequency, scope, and complexity of cyber attacks continue to escalate.
+Year after year, IT executives report actively seeking professionals with information security skills but finding it difficult to locate good talent.
+This indicates an incredible opportunity for technology professionals to advance their cybersecurity skills and certifications.
 Computer security skills in the greatest demand include IT operations security, secure web and mobile application development, risk management, information assurance, network security, and cloud security.

 2. Mobile Application Developer